Carl Craig: Style and legacy

 Mixmag called Carl Craig "a leading figure in Detroit techno's second generation," while Exclaim! called him a "central figure" in the genre's second wave.
 Pitchfork described him as "techno pioneer."
 He has approached techno using inspiration from a wide range of musical genres, including soul, jazz, new wave, industrial, and krautrock, while his works have spanned ambient techno, breakbeat, house, classical, and modular synthesizer-based stylings.
 In a 2015 interview, he cited The Electrifying Mojo, Prince, Kraftwerk, Juan Atkins, and Jeff Mills as the major influences on his music.

+Landcrusing is described as "synth-heavy, atmospheric techno that draws influences from beyond Detroit, yet unmistakably belongs to it.
+It also functions as a homage to Craig’s hometown—after all, it was conceived as a soundtrack for driving around its streets."

 Craig's 1992 track "Bug in the Bassbin", released under the Innerzone Orchestra moniker, was picked up by DJs such as 4hero, Goldie, and J Majik.
 In the United Kingdom, DJs started playing the track at 45 rpm instead of the intended 33 rpm.
 According to Now, the track "ended up providing inspiration and in many ways writing the blueprint for what drum 'n' bass was to become in England."

 According to Vinyl Me, Please, Craig "managed to not only push the boundaries of Detroit techno, he also introduced an urgency and melodic richness to the sometimes navel-gazing world of IDM" with releases such as More Songs About Food and Revolutionary Art (1997).

+Some consider Landcruising to be among the greatest dance music albums of all time.